GridTools/gt4py/README.rst

    $ pip install jupyterlab
    $ jupyter-lab

-In order to run the unit and integration tests in ``tests/``, there are a couple options:
+There are two options to run the unit and integration tests in ``tests/``:

 1. Use tox: ``pip install tox && tox -r -e py38-all-cpu``.
 2. Install the development requirements: ``pip install -r requirements-dev.txt``,